omzz15/Beans/README.md

-**This is the FTC version of the library meaning this uses java 8 and has instructions for installing this to an FTC project.
+**This is the FTC version of the library, meaning this uses java 8 and has instructions for installing this to an FTC project.
 For the normal version go [here](https://github.com/omzz15/beans)**

 # Java Beans